OpenEducationAnalytics/OpenEducationAnalytics/modules/_Creation_Kit/readme.md

-> This folder has been populated with initial templates to help get you started.
+> This folder has been populated with initial templates to help get you started with module creation.
 Please
-> make sure to update by following guidelines provided in the OEA Module Creation kit before starting the module creation process.
+> make sure to update this folder and all its associated files and folders by following guidelines provided in the OEA Module Creation kit before starting the module creation process.

 # Name of Module
 Provide an overview of the module.